T-duality simplifies bulk-boundary correspondence: the noncommutative case: Introduction: physical motivation

 \subsection{Outline}

 Section \ref{sect:overview} provides an overview of various T-duality transformations, applied to the bulk-boundary correspondence in a variety of settings.
-The algebras for the bulk and boundary from both the geometrical and physical perspective are defined very generally in Section \ref{sect:BB}.
+The $C^*$-algebras for the bulk and boundary from both the geometrical and physical perspective are defined very generally in Section \ref{sect:BB}.
 Theorem \ref{thm:CTbulkboundary} and Corollary \ref{cor:restrictionequalsPV} formalizes the commutative diagram \ref{metadiagram} in this general setting.
 The Dixmier--Douady classes, or H-fluxes, provide the main focus in Section \ref{sect:FD}, and we prove our \cite[Conjecture 2.1]{HMT} in Theorem \ref{thm:productcase}.
-Section \ref{sect:heis} contains examples and also generalisations of the discrete Heisenberg groups, which play an important role in \cite{HMT} and often arise as symmetry groups in physical systems.
-The example of the three dimensional solvable group is also discussed here.
+Section \ref{sect:heis}, which contains examples and also generalisations of the discrete Heisenberg groups and Heisenberg nilmanifolds, that play an important role in \cite{HMT} and often arise as symmetry groups in physical systems.
+The example of the three dimensional solvable group is also worked out here.
 In Section \ref{sect:disorder}, we study the bulk-boundary correspondence for the higher dimensional quantum Hall effect, as well as topological insulators with disorder in both the real and complex cases, generalising the 2D results of \cite{MT2} and the higher-dimensional results without disorder in \cite{MT3}.
-The Appendix explains why Paschke's map \cite{Pas} is essentially the same as the Connes--Thom isomorphism \cite{C}, both in the complex case and in the real case.
-The Paschke map implements a type of T-duality transformation in 1D, and we derive his explicit formula starting from abstract arguments.
+The Appendix explains why Paschke's map \cite{Pas} is essentially the same as the Connes--Thom isomorphism \cite{C}, in both the complex and real $C^*$-algebra cases.
+The Paschke map implements a T-duality transformation in 1D, and we derive his explicit formula starting from abstract arguments.